AG7GN/nexus-utilities/README.md

 	Clicking this button brings up a window that allows you to search for RMS gateway stations (the output of the `pat rmslist` command) and add them to pat's connection alias list.
 These aliases are available in a dropdown in the pat web interface __Connection__ dialog to make it easy to select RMS gateway stations to connect to.

 	`pat` has a restriction in that if you include a frequency in an connection alias, you must also run `rigctld` while running pat.
-[Hamlib](https://hamlib.github.io), which provides `rigctld`, is already installed in Hampi.
-If you don't already run rigctl, this configuration gui will configure `rigctld` to use a "dummy" rig to fool pat into thinking it's talking to your radio via `rigctld`.
+[Hamlib](https://hamlib.github.io), which provides `rigctld`, is already installed in Nexus DR-X. If you don't already run rigctl, this configuration gui will configure `rigctld` to use a "dummy" rig to fool pat into thinking it's talking to your radio via `rigctld`.
 Note that when `rigctld` is used with a "dummy" radio, you must manually set your radio to the desired frequency.

 ### Rig Control tab